The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 )

-# Learnable gate parameter
+# Learnable gate parameter (initialized to 0 = closed)

 self.alpha = nn.Parameter(torch.zeros(1))